vale2015/Dissertation/README.md

 Staffing forecasts combine predicted demand with database-managed staffing rules, staff roles, hourly rates, and standard shift lengths.

+Security design

+JWTs are signed with HS256 and expire after eight hours.

+Tokens are stored in HttpOnly cookies instead of localStorage.

+Production cookies use Secure and SameSite=Lax settings.

+The browser never receives the Flask API URL or bearer token.

+Protected Flask blueprints require a valid JWT.

+The Next.js proxy rejects cross-origin POST, PUT, PATCH, and DELETE requests.

+Flask CORS allows localhost and the configured frontend origin only.

+PostgreSQL connections require SSL.

+Private responses are not cached.

+Flask adds Content Security Policy, X-Content-Type-Options, X-Frame-Options, and Referrer-Policy headers.

 Testing

-API: Postman tests for authentication, health, demand, booking, dashboard, and staff-cost routes
+API: Postman tests for authentication, health, demand, bookings, dashboard, and staff-cost routes.

-Security: OWASP ZAP checks, protected-route verification, CORS restrictions, and security headers
+Security: OWASP ZAP checks, protected-route verification, restricted CORS, and security-header checks.

-Performance and accessibility: Google Lighthouse
+Performance and accessibility: Google Lighthouse.

-Usability: Task-based interface testing and user feedback
+Usability: Task-based interface testing and user feedback.

-Machine learning: MAE, RMSE, R², and chronological validation
+Machine learning: MAE, RMSE, R², and chronological validation.

-Current Limitations
+Current limitations

-The project is an academic prototype rather than a commercial restaurant platform.
+RFS is an academic prototype, not a commercial restaurant-management platform.

-Forecast quality depends on the size and representativeness of the available dataset.
+Forecast accuracy depends on the size and representativeness of the available dataset.

-The deployed backend uses serverless execution, so occasional cold starts may occur.
+The backend uses serverless execution, so occasional cold starts may occur.

+Model retraining is triggered through an API route rather than a scheduled production pipeline.

-Broader validation with live data from multiple independent restaurants would be required before production use.
+Broader validation with live data from multiple independent restaurants would be required before commercial use.

 Author

+Valerio Gerardi

-Valerio GerardiBSc (Hons) Computing – First Class HonoursSouthampton Solent University
+BSc (Hons) Computing — First Class Honours

+Southampton Solent University